-Avantor is prepared to help any associate who requests assistance in dealing with drug or alcohol use, and a voluntary request for assistance will not jeopardize an associate's job as long as the associate has not violated Avantor's applicable policies.
+Avantor is prepared to help any associate who requests assistance in dealing with drug or alcohol use.

 Sustainable business practices

 Avantor's approach to sustainability is based on the three pillars defined by the United Nations World Commission on Environment and Development - social impact (people), environmental protection (planet), and economic growth (performance).
 Avantor has established our own sustainable business practices and continually sets goals to enhance our value and advance the interests of our owners, associates, and the communities where we work and live.